 Tile, Slate, and Metal Roof Tear-off Containers

-Concrete tile, natural slate, and standing-seam metal punish a standard container: they weigh significantly more than asphalt shingles.
-We route a reinforced 30-yard low-wall bin with a heavier floor plate for these jobs; this ensures the haul stays legal regarding axle weight.
-We cap the fill volume below the visual rim and use a lowboy for transport.
-For more standard jobs, we also coordinate a general construction debris service for your mixed loads.
+Concrete tile, natural slate, and standing-seam metal punish a standard container that was not built for the load.
+For these jobs, we route in a heavy-duty 30-yard low-wall bin: it features reinforced sides and a heavier floor plate to handle the density.
+We cap the fill volume well below the visual rim; this keeps axle weight legal during Lowboy transport.
+We also offer a standard general construction debris service for your lighter mixed loads.

 Same-day Pickup for Fast Roof Project Turnover

-Tear-offs run tight crews; the roll-off shouldn’t be the bottleneck.
-Dispatch coordinates same-day haul-out around the crew’s demobilization window so the container frees up for inspection or gutter reinstall before the homeowner walks the site.
-Melbourne crews cover Brevard fast: swap-outs get routed same-day when booked by noon, on the truck the same afternoon!
+Tear-offs run tight schedules; the roll-off shouldn’t gum things up.
+Dispatch coordinates a same-day haul-out to match the crew’s demobilization window, freeing the driveway for inspection or gutter reinstall before the homeowner steps back on site.
+Melbourne crews cover Brevard fast; swap-outs booked by noon are on the truck the same afternoon!